 I remember thinking, “I should really go on a diet.”

-And, an interesting thing happened – I began gaining weight and didn’t understand why.
+And, an interesting thing happened – I began gaining weight.

 I remember Omi knocking on the bathroom door asking, “Are you girls okay?”

-We’d say, “yeah we’re fine,” and turn the radio louder so she wouldn’t hear us throwing up.
+We’d let her know that we were okay, and then we’d turn the radio louder so she wouldn’t hear us throwing up.